-Discussions have taken place with the Ministry of Advanced Education to explore the possibility of obtaining more training seats.
+A funding agreement between the Governments of Saskatchewan and British Columbia has been withdrawn, so Saskatchewan students are no longer eligible to attend BCIT.
+The training program at George Brown College has a wait list in excess of 270 students each year, so there is considerable competition for Saskatchewan students.
+Discussions have been held with the Ministry of Advanced Education and Workforce Planning to explore training options for Saskatchewan students.
 SALARY MARKET CONDITIONS: (Respondents were asked to identify situations where their salary levels are lower than other employers that they would expect to recruit employees from, or other employers that recruit their employees.
 This may be local, provincial, regional, national or international, depending on the occupation group and traditional recruitment relationships.
 Cost of living considerations may or may not be appropriate to factor into market salary comparison.)